reillypascal/personalsite-ssg/pages/digital-garden/tutorials/how-to-set-up-webmentions.md

   Also posted on IndieNews
 </a>

+[^1]: At one point when looking at Brent Lineberry's post, I got an error, so if you're experiencing that, Juha-Matti Santala also has a [bookmarklet](https://hamatti.org/posts/webmention-bookmarklet/) that does something similar.
+If you right-click in your bookmark bar and paste the code snippet from the bottom of the post into the URL field, it should work.

-[^1]: You can find more information about the complete Webmention\.io API [here](https://github.com/aaronpk/webmention.io#api).
+[^2]: You can find more information about the complete Webmention\.io API [here](https://github.com/aaronpk/webmention.io#api).

-[^2]: I use this server for a ton of things, including a [Jellyfin](https://jellyfin.org/) home streaming server — instructions included in the [server guide]() linked above — and a copy of [Syncthing](https://syncthing.net/) so my devices are always synced, even if only some are active at any given time.
+[^3]: I use this server for a ton of things, including a [Jellyfin](https://jellyfin.org/) home streaming server — instructions included in the [server guide]() linked above — and a copy of [Syncthing](https://syncthing.net/) so my devices are always synced, even if only some are active at any given time.
 It's very nice, and I'll definitely discuss more about that later!